johan--/jcard-template/README.md

 A part of the original project I had to strip out is server integration, because I have no experience nor any knowledge about them at the moment.
 So everything is being run offline, which itself is beneficial in its own ways.

+### NET Integration
+After taking a web development course in the Summer of 2019, my HTML + JavaScript skills were refreshed.
+So I decided to give this project an overhaul, in addition to a huge list of feature additions.
+One of the notable changes in update 1 is the integration of NET.

+NET is a broad umbrella term.
+One of its definitions refers to all my web projects.
+The name was deliberately chosen to differentiate itself from the Internet, in that it does not perform unnecessary, and sometimes unethical Internet communications.

+One of the goals of NET is to design web programs in a manner that they are mainly self-contained, much like programs that are stored locally.
+While the original version from which this fork is based already met this goal, I wanted to integrate the standard NET features of saving and loading user data to and from a file.
+Of course, these features are already available at the time of this writing.

+I am yet to finalize the broad concept of NET, but this should at least give anyone a taste of what it is about, especially when compared to the Internet.

 ## Fonts